Masterminds/sprig/README.md

   This follows the same rules as 'empty'. `{{ coalesce .someVal 0 "hello" }}` will return `.someVal` if set, or else return "hello".
 The 0 is skipped because it is an empty value.
+- compact: Return a copy of a list with all of the empty values removed.
+  `list 0 1 2 "" | compact` will return `[1 2]`

 ### OS: